makersacademy/airport_challenge/README.md

 * Wrote feature test to check error message was created

 * Added private method for full so this could be called within the land(plane) method -- checked all tests are now working

+* Created weather_spec file for tests as weather will be a new Class

+* Created weather class and definition, set it to be stormy 20% of the time -- check rspec tests pass